$n$th Roots of $n$th Powers: Integer Matrices

 and the maximum $4$ improves upon the earlier maximum $6$ (for $B$). \ Interestingly, if we change the eigenvalues $\{2,3\}$ to $\{1,2\}$, then

 has maximum $3$ -- a further improvement -- but at the price of permitting a zero entry in $A$. \ If we prohibit zeroes in $A$, then

 and the maximum returns to $4$. \

-Let's stipulate that $\Lambda=\operatorname*{diag}(\lambda,\mu)$ where $\lambda<\mu$ are positive integers. \ An invertible matrix $Z$ is called \textbf{zerofree} if none of the entries in either $Z$ or $Z^{-1}$ are zero. \ (Involving both matrices in our definition is somewhat unorthodox.) \ Several optimization problems come to mind:
+Let's stipulate that $\Lambda=\operatorname*{diag}(\lambda,\mu)$ where $\lambda<\mu$ are positive integers. \ An invertible matrix $Z$ is called \textbf{zerofree} if none of the entries in $Z$ and none of the entries in $Z^{-1}$ are zero. \ (Involving both matrices in our definition is somewhat unorthodox.) \ Several optimization problems come to mind:

 \begin{enumerate} \item[(i)] Find a $2\times2$ unimodular zerofree matrix $M$ such that $\left\Vert \left( M\;M^{-1}\right) \right\Vert $ is minimal

 \item[(ii)] Find $M$ as in (i) such that, given $\Lambda$, $\left\Vert M\,\Lambda\,M^{-1}\right\Vert $ is minimal